The Straight Story: Critical reception

-Awards and honors
+Accolades

 The Straight Story was nominated for the Palme d'Or at the 1999 Cannes Film Festival.
 Richard Farnsworth earned an Academy Award nomination for Best Actor for his portrayal of Alvin Straight.
 For 21 years he held the record as the oldest person (at 79) to be nominated for a Best Actor Oscar.
 Farnsworth also won the 1999 New York Film Critics Circle Award for Best Actor for his performance in the film.